sarangtripathi/Random-dice/README.md

 # Random-dice
-refresh to generate a random dice
+refresh to generate a random dice.
+The netlify link is below the code.